yahav-h/office365-oauth2-app/README.md

 - you should create a `resources` folder within the main project directory.
 - the `resources` folder must contain the below configuration files templates.
 #### Configuration File : `resources/properties.yml`
+- local database is created when `database.host` key IS `null` value
+- remote database connection is created when `database.host` key IS NOT `null` value
 ```yaml
 # this configuration file should be edited prior to the execution
 database: